Points of Pride

 - A premier Pre-Law Honor Society

-- Political Science Student Advisory Committee
+- Political Science Student Advisory Committee (POLS-SAC)

 - A department honors program featuring teaching and research apprenticeships

 - A Professional Development Seminar offered each fall